 I.I.
 Glass Lecture

 Named after Professor Irvine Israel Glass, a renowned expert in the field of shock waves, the speaker series has invited international leaders in their field to deliver engaging lectures since 1996.
-Each year, the Chair of Engineering Science selects the top performing student from 2nd to 3rd year solid and fluid mechanics courses for the Etkin Award.
+Each year, the Etkin Medal gets awarded to the top performing MASc student.

 March 5, 2026